-Maine Medical Partners, Maine’s largest multi-specialty medical group, employed by Maine Medical Center, who support the patient-centered care in affiliation with MaineHealth.
-There are more than 300 physicians that provides a wide range of primary, specialty and sub-specialty care delivered through a network of more than 40 locations in and near Greater Portland.
+Maine Medical Partners is a multi-specialty medical group, employed by Maine Medical Center, who support the patient-centered care in affiliation with MaineHealth.
+There are more than 300 physicians and 1,500 employees providing a wide range of primary, specialty and sub-specialty care delivered through a network of more than 40 locations in and near Greater Portland.
 MMP depends on the MaineHealth IRB and HRPP for research oversight, and is therefore a component of the MaineHealth HRPP.

 - Promoting an environment of respect and understanding of the rights and welfare of human research participants;